Tepoztlán: History

-Surrealist painter Wolfgang Paalen lived and worked in Tepoztlàn during his last Mexican period (1954–59).
+Surrealist painter Wolfgang Paalen lived and worked in Tepoztlán during his last Mexican period (1954–59).

 The hiking trail the Sierra de Tepoztlan to the pyramid was closed temporally after the 2017 Puebla earthquake.
 203 homes were destroyed and 744 were damaged in the municipality.

 In response to the COVID-19 pandemic in Mexico, Tepoztlan blocked the entrances to the community.
 As of April 27, 2020, two cases were reported in Tepoztlán.
 Schools and many businesses were closed from mid March until June 1.
 On July 2, Tepoztlán reported five infections but no deaths from the virus; the reopening of the state was pushed back until at least June 13.
 Tepoztlán reported 75 cases, 58 recuperations, and nine deaths from the virus as of August 31.
 One hundred thirty-three cases were reported on December 27, 2020.
 The community health center was briefly closed when employees protested against the lack of vaccines; it reopened January 21 after being promised vaccines.